 I spent several months on prednisone before my haematologist told me she wanted me to have surgery.
 No other treatments had been tried, and I was told that this surgery would “cure” me.
 I was still living in America at the time, and my insurance company was also urging me to have the surgery.
 (Not that insurance companies should be making medical decisions for people, but that is a whole different rant to be had!)
 At no point were other treatments offered, and I just assumed that my doctor knew best and accepted my fate.

-Yes, I made the decision to have major surgery.
-And I made the decision because there was only one choice to make.
+Yes, I decided to have major surgery.
+And I decided because there was only one choice to make.
 (Or so I believed at the time.)

 But did it work?

 After my spleen was removed, my platelet counts increased to a healthy, normal level.
 Within a few weeks, I was deemed to be “in remission” and was told I would never have troubles again.
 And for the next few years, that was mostly true.
 In the first few years after my spleen was removed my platelet counts were around 200.
 (Normal levels are 150-400*.)
 When I got sick, they would drop below 150, but never below 100.

 But in February 2002 (on my birthday, no less!) my counts crashed to single digits.
 All of the sudden, my ITP was back—and it was back with a vengeance!
 And for the past 14+ years, my platelet counts have been all over the place.
 When I get sick, they drop to dangerously low levels that sometimes leads to me being on bed rest for a while.
 And every once in a blue moon, they’ll nudge slightly over 150 (but never into the 200+ range, and only for a short while).
 But most of the time, my platelet counts fall in the 60-80 range.

 So did the splenectomy work?
 I don’t know.